 - have up to 3 x 6 month periods of interest-only repayments during the loan tenure

-- request a single 6 month payment holiday
+- request a single 6 month repayment holiday

 Current government recomendations are for the accredited lenders to follow their normal debt collection procedures, using the Court where necessary.
 Whether it will be possible for the lenders to pursue as many bounce back loan defaults as are likely in the coming period remains to be seen.

-Will a Bounce Back Loan be Written Off if I don’t Pay it Back?
+Will it the Loan Written Off if I Don’t Pay it Back?